Eugloh/projectsetup/README.md

 ### File Management

-The goal of the `projects` package is to provide a comprehensive set of tools managing project files in a way that is self-contained in R and independent of the underlying operating system.
+The goal of the `projectsetup` package is to provide a comprehensive set of tools managing project files in a way that is self-contained in R and independent of the underlying operating system.
 On a daily basis, researchers make, move, copy, delete and archive files.
-Through the `projects` package, researchers can perform all these actions in an organized manner with an automated file structure.
+Through the `projectsetup` package, researchers can perform all these actions in an organized manner with an automated file structure.
 In fact, users are advised not to manipulate the */projects* folder and its content with their operating system, so that the package does not lose track of these files.
-Multiuser application of `projects` requires a server or an otherwise shared directory where multiple users can access the */projects* folder.
+Multiuser application of `projectsetup` requires a server or an otherwise shared directory where multiple users can access the */projects* folder.
 File-managing functions—along with all functions—are demonstrated below in the **Demonstration** section.

 # Demonstration

-Upon installation, the `projects` package must be set up using `setup_projects()`.
+Upon installation, the `projectsetup` package must be set up using `setup_projects()`.
 The user is to input the file path of the directory wherein the */projects* folder is to be located.